mdenet/educationplatform-tooltemplate/README.md

 - For HelloWorld.class
     - initialise the new tool as required by its api.
     - parse and load the input parameters that are strings of file contents.
-    - invoke the tool to process the the input parameters to obtain an output(s).
+    - invoke the tool to process the input parameters to obtain an output(s).

 Modify the tool package helloworldfunction:
 - For `RunHelloWorldFunction.java`